 The third and final practice to becoming a more confident speaker is to block your talk.
 You might be wondering why, but actually, body language and choreography is very important, even if it’s one small step to the side.
 Being conscious of why you are moving and when you are moving – a beat change, dramatic intention – all of this will elevate your talk to the next level.
 Once you know why and when you are moving during your speech, you will have more confidence.

 We’ve all seen the wanderer, the pacer, the backer-upper, the shifter – unconscious movement is the best way to distract everyone from your big idea.
 They will be watching you wander around the stage, rather than listening to you inspire them.

 Become a more confident public speaker today by being clear on the framework of the content delivery, getting off-book and blocking your talk.
 These three practices will ensure that you are always confident from a big stage.

 Become a More Confident Public Speaker

 Tricia Brouk is an award-winning director, writer, producer and public speaking coach.
 As an expert in the art of public speaking, she knows how to get speakers on big stages.
-She also hosts The Big Talk is an award-winning podcast on iTunes.
+She also hosts The Big Talk, an award-winning motivational speaker podcast on iTunes.

 Tricia can give help you become the confident speaker you are meant to be.
 If you’re looking for a speaker coach who can get you to the next level, reach out to Tricia Brouk today!
 In the meantime, check out her YouTube page for more public speaking tips and tricks.